gavestonhall/Hit-or-Blow-Game/README.md

 # Hit-or-Blow-Game
 Another small project I did for fun.

-If you do not have Python installed you can run the .exe file from here: https://www.dropbox.com/sh/tv4wzt6165gx49i/AACkTRQD5furOCAGmDSMu6s6a?dl=1
+If you do not have Python 3 installed:

-Alternatively, you can visit https://trinket.io/ in order to paste and run the program there.
+You can visit https://trinket.io/ and paste the code to run the game online.